remydecoupes/covid19-tweets-mood-tetis/README.md

     What we can also say is H-TF-IDF could be very effective when we compare different area with large disparities int the number of tweets (For example : England with Nothern Ireland).
 This could be very usefull for analyse European countries.

+12. Create a choropleth maps on count of tweets by UK states